top of page

 Be confident on the road

 New riders often think the safest thing is to hide as far to the side of the road as possible near the curb, but this very, very wrong.
 Other road users might not see you or will try to squeeze past when there’s not enough room.
 Assume a confident position on the road, ride a good 1m from the kerb, and assert your right to use the carriageway.
-Our
+Our video on road positioning should help.

 Learn to corner properly – inside pedal up